Periodic homogenization with an interface: The multi-dimensional case

 One feature of the problem at hand is that there is no \textit{finite} invariant measure built into the framework of the problem.
-This is unlike most other homogenization problems, even those exhibiting rather `bad' ergodic properties, such as the random environment case \cite{MR712714,Olla} or the quenched convergence results for the Bouchaud trap model \cite{MR2353391}.
-Since in our case the invariant measure $\mu$ of $X$ is only $\sigma$-finite, this leads to two problems when trying to compute the effect of the behaviour of $X$ near the interface in the limit $\eps \to 0$.
-Indeed, one would `na{\"\i}vely' expect that an effective drift along the interface can be described by the quantity \begin{equ}[e:intb] \int b(x)\,\mu(dx)\;. \end{equ} One problem with this expression is that there is no obvious natural normalisation for $\mu$.
-Furthermore, since $b$ is periodic away from the interface and the same is (approximately) true for $\mu$, this integral certainly does not converge, even if we consider it as an integral over $\R \times \T^{d-1}$ by making use of the periodic structure in the directions parallel to the interface.
-See however \eref{e:valuealpha} and Proposition~\ref{prop:convalphap} below for the correct way of interpreting \eref{e:intb} and our main result, Theorem~\ref{maintheorem} below, on how this quantity appears in the construction of the limiting process.
+This is unlike most other homogenization problems, even those exhibiting rather ``bad'' ergodic properties, such as the random environment case \cite{MR712714,Olla} or the quenched convergence results for the Bouchaud trap model \cite{MR2353391}.
+Since in our case the invariant measure $\mu$ of $X$ is only $\sigma$-finite, this leads to two problems when trying to compute the effect of the behavior of $X$ near the interface in the limit $\eps\to0$.
+Indeed, one would ``na{\"\i}vely'' expect that an effective drift along the interface can be described by the quantity

+One problem with this expression is that there is no obvious natural normalization for $\mu$.
+Furthermore, since $b$ is periodic away from the interface and the same is (approximately) true for $\mu$, this integral certainly does not converge, even if we consider it as an integral over $\R\times\T^{d-1}$ by making use of the periodic structure in the directions parallel to the interface.
+See however (\ref{e:valuealpha}) and Proposition \ref {prop:convalphap} below for the correct way of interpreting (\ref{e:intb}) and our main result, Theorem \ref {maintheorem} below, on how this quantity appears in the construction of the limiting process.

 Another common feature of many homogenization results is the usage of a globally defined corrector function to compensate for the singular terms appearing in the problem.
-This is of course the case for standard periodic homogenization \cite{lions}, but also for a number of stochastic homogenization problems, as for example in \cite{MR2031772,MR712714,Olla,MR2475672}.
-For the present problem however, it will be convenient to make use of corrector function that only cancels the singular terms away from the interface and to treat the behaviour of the limiting process at the interface by completely different means.
+This is of course the case for standard periodic homogenization \cite {lions}, but also for a number of stochastic homogenization problems, as, for example, in \cite {MR2031772,MR712714,Olla,MR2475672}.
+For the present problem however, it will be convenient to make use of corrector function that only cancels the singular terms away from the interface and to treat the behavior of the limiting process at the interface by completely different means.